About Abbvie Inc.

 Mergers and Acquisitions

-In 2019, AbbVie agreed to buy fellow drugmaker Allergan for $63 billion.
+In early 2020, AbbVie tied-up with a fellow drugmaker Allergan for $63 billion.
 The purchase will boost the company's revenue as it looks for a Humira replacement.
 Allergan will add new product lines including beauty medications (such as Botox) and eye care treatments (such as Restasis), as well as offerings that compliment AbbVie's offerings in neurology, digestive diseases, women's health, and other fields.
-The deal is expected to close in early 2020.

 Biopharmaceutical research company AbbVie was formed in 2012 by former parent Abbott Labs, which spun off AbbVie into a separate publicly-traded company in 2013.
 As the company faced the patent expirations of many of its top sellers in the following years (including Aluvia, TriCor, Niaspan, and Humira), it focused on expanding its R&D operations.